-Gifts towards the planned internship course in her memory can be sent to South Parade Baptist Church', Kirkstall Lane, Headingley, Leeds LS6 3LF.
-DWP spin on sickness benefit feeds 'unpleasant narrative' THE latest news release from the Department of Work and Pensions is an example of the Government using statistics to fit an 'unpleasant narrative' that stigmatises the most vulnerable in society as scroungers.
+Gifts towards the planned internship course in her memory can be sent to South Parade Baptist Church', Kirkstall Lane, Headingley, Leeds LS6 3LF. and testimonies to phobson@baptist.org.uk DWP spin on sickness benefit feeds 'unpleasant narrative' THE latest news release from the Department of Work and Pensions is an example of the Government using statistics to fit an 'unpleasant narrative' that stigmatises the most vulnerable in society as scroungers.
 That's according to Paul Morrison Policy Advisor of the Joint Public Issues Team (JPIT) of the Methodist Church, Baptists Together and the United Reformed Church.
 The DWP press release on Monday stated that almost one million people who applied for sickness benefit have instead been found fit for work.
 But in a blog post the following day Mr Morrison said he read the release 'rolling my eyes'.

 Mr Morrison, the author of last year's JPIT Truth and Lies Report, which had a section unmasking the myth that thousands of benefit claimants are 'on the fiddle', described the one million figure in this latest release as 'ill-explained'.
-The figure applied to Work Capability Assessments (WCA) test results between 2008 and 2013, not people (who can take GB Ministries moves to Derbyshire GB MINISTRIES, the Girls' Brigade and Arise Ministries in mission together, has relocated to a new base in Derbyshire.
-The mission movement has moved from Baptist House in Didcot, Oxfordshire, to Cliff College, Derbyshire and re-opened on 20 January after an extended closure period over Christmas for the move and induction of new team members.
-GB Ministries Director Caxton House the test several times), and doesn't include the number of decisions overturned on appeal.
+The figure applied to Work Capability Assessments (WCA) test results between 2008 and 2013, not people (who can take the test several times), and doesn't include the number of decisions overturned on appeal.

 Mr Morrison added that a wide range of organisations have argued that the WCA, introduced in 2008, is unfair.
 'Every analysis has shown that the Assessment finds substantial numbers people "fitfor-work" when they simply are not,' he said.
-The result was that in adding test results together from at least three different versions of the test from $4\frac{1}{2}$ years the DWP has added 'apples and pears, and as far as the press is concerned got scroungers -1 million of them,' wrote Mr Morrison.
+The result was that in adding test results together from at least three different versions of the test from 41⁄2 years the DWP has added 'apples and pears, and as far as the press is concerned got scroungers - 1 million of them,' wrote Mr Morrison.
 'The unpleasant narrative is fed; nastier and straight forwardly untrue stories will flow from these statistics,' he added.
 Revealing that he had received emails from people who have gone through the Assessment process, including people who are disabled and feel the benefits system is against them, he said he couldn't stay silent.
 'I didn't want to want to write this blog going over territory explored in some detail in the Truth and Lies campaign.
 'But I decided to write it because of the emails I received after the press coverage.